pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

 PCs computed for the training samples.
-To do so, we will re-generate plot we created in the [previous episode](02-pca.md), then overlay the test samples onto this plot. *First, repeat the steps to load and merge the data frame `pc` containing the PCA results.* Once you have done this, take the following steps to generate a data frame for the test samples.
+To do so, we will re-generate plot we created in the [previous episode](02-pca.md), then overlay the test samples onto this plot. *First, repeat the steps to load and merge the "pc" data frame containing the PCA results.* Once you have done this, take the following steps to generate a data frame for the test samples.